NewKrok/Level-Up/README.md

 - Team editor
 - Possibility to change the cam view angle
 - Fix asset selection - there is a problem with colliders
-- Change grid density based on the camera distance
 - etc...

 ## TODO - Terrain editor
-- Mark locked base terrain with an icon
 - Possibility to change the layer order
 - Undo / Redo functionality
 - Fix paint bug when the position is locked - after mouse up